 We will discuss the differences between these options at length during your consultation.

-The surgery is performed under a general anesthetic and usually takes fewer than 1-1/2 hours.
-Incision options include an incision at the edge of their areola, axillary (armpit), and lower border of the breast incisions.
+The surgery is performed under a general anesthetic and usually takes approximately 1 hour.
+Incision options include an incision at the edge of the areola and in the fold below the breast.
 The incision at the edge of the areola is usually not an option with silicone gel implants due to the length of the incision needed.
 We place most implants beneath the pectoralis muscle, however just beneath the breast tissue is a good option for some patients.
 Beneath the muscle gives more coverage and support in most women.

 When the date for your surgery has been set, we will provide you with specific instructions for the days immediately before and after your surgery, including:

-After your surgery, you will spend one to two hours in the recovery room.
-You will be discharged home and given prescriptions to get filled.
-You will need someone to drive you home.
-Sleep with several pillows behind you to keep your head and chest elevated.
-There will be a mildly compressive wrap over the breast area to help reduce swelling.
+After your surgery, you will spend 1 hour in the recovery room.
+You will need a friend or family member to drive you home.
+Bring a pillow to protect your chest area from the seat belt and a shirt that buttons or zips up the front for easier dressing.
+Keep your head and chest elevated to limit swelling while sleeping.
+A surgical bra with a bandeau strap will be provided.
+The bandeau strap is placed over the upper portion of breast to aid in swelling and provide downward pressure to implants.
 Ice packs may be used during the first 24 hours if you wish.
 You will need someone to pamper you this first day, as you will be very sore.